nachoapps/dadguide-flutter/README.md

 CodeMagic build number and adding 1, e.g. if the last build is 83 the next release tag should be `2.0.84`.

+Update CHANGELOG.md with the release notes and the presumptive release link.

 Create a new release with that number, add a description, and link to the 'closed issues' tab of the release milestone.

+Start a new build on codemagic.io and double check that the version is correct.

 ## Updating the podfile